hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_router.html.markdown

 ## Breaking Changes

-Because of backward incompatible API changes (read [here](https://github.com/awslabs/aws-app-mesh-examples/issues/92) and [here](https://github.com/awslabs/aws-app-mesh-examples/issues/94)), `aws_appmesh_virtual_router` resource definitions created with provider versions earlier than vX.Y.Z will need to be modified:
+Because of backward incompatible API changes (read [here](https://github.com/awslabs/aws-app-mesh-examples/issues/92) and [here](https://github.com/awslabs/aws-app-mesh-examples/issues/94)), `aws_appmesh_virtual_router` resource definitions created with provider versions earlier than v2.3.0 will need to be modified:

 * Remove service `service_names` from the `spec` argument.
 AWS has created a `aws_appmesh_virtual_service` resource for each of service names.